Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You plan to onboard 10 new developers.
 You need to recommend a development environment that meets the following requirements: Integrates with GitHub Provides integrated debugging tools Supports remote workers and hot-desking environments Supports developers who use browsers, tablets, and Chromebooks What should you recommend?

-- [ ] VS Code
+- [ ] VS Code.
-- [ ] Xamarin Studio
+- [ ] Xamarin Studio.
-- [ ] MonoDevelop
+- [ ] MonoDevelop.
-- [x] Github Studio Codespaces
+- [x] GitHub Studio Codespaces.

 ### You have a project in Azure DevOps that has a release pipeline.
 You need to integrate work item tracking and an Agile project management system to meet the following requirements: Ensure that developers can track whether their commits are deployed to production.
 Report the deployment status.
 Minimize integration effort.
 Which system should you use?

-- [ ] Asana
+- [ ] Asana.
-- [ ] Basecamp
+- [ ] Basecamp.
-- [ ] Trello
+- [ ] Trello.
-- [x] Jira
+- [x] Jira.

 ### You have several Azure Active Directory (Azure AD) accounts.
 You need to ensure that users use multi-factor authentication (MFA) to access Azure apps from untrusted networks.
 What should you configure in Azure AD?

-- [ ] access reviews
+- [ ] Access reviews.
-- [ ] managed identities
+- [ ] Managed identities.
-- [ ] entitlement management
+- [ ] Entitlement management.
-- [x] conditional access
+- [x] Conditional access.

-### HOTSPOT You have an Azure subscription that contains the resources shown in the following table.
+### You have an Azure subscription that contains the resources shown in the following table.
 You plan to create a linked service in DF1.
 The linked service will connect to SQL1 by using Microsoft SQL Server authentication.
 The password for the SQL Server login will be stored in KV1.
 You need to configure DF1 to retrieve the password when the data factory connects to SQL1.
 The solution must use the principle of least privilege.
 How should you configure DF1?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 534](images/question534.jpg)